Lampman

-Lampman is a town of around 673 people in the south-east part of the Canadian province of Saskatchewan, roughly 30 miles north-east of Estevan.
+Lampman is a town of 673 people in the south-east part of the Canadian province of Saskatchewan, roughly 30 miles north-east of Estevan.

 To the north-west of Lampman, is Lake Roy, which is a shallow lake that often floods into town.
 Lampman's water supply is obtained from two deep wells that go through a water treatment system.